jesusdiez/sarif-to-bitbucket/README.md

-# Sarif to BitBucket
+# Sarif to BitBucket - Trivy

-A script to pipe sarif to BitBucket reports
+A script to pipe sarif to BitBucket reports modified to support Trivy.

 ## Getting Started

 Install:

-`npm i -g sarif-to-bb`
+`npm i -g sarif-to-bb-trivy`

 BitBucket Configuration: